Congressional Visits Day

 The Material Advantage Student Program offers a limited number of travel grants to student registrants to help offset costs to Congressional Visits Day.
 The amount of travel grant funds will be determined once all applications are received.
 Each grant will be sent after the event upon verification that the student was in attendance.
 Faculty advisors are not eligible for travel assistance.

-If you have questions about the event, contact Yolanda Natividad, the ACerS liaison to the Material Advantage student program.
+If you have questions about the event, contact Marcus Fish at foundation@ceramics.org, the ACerS liaison to the Material Advantage student program.

 What to expect